ROCm/rocWMMA/docs/installation.rst

 * library and tests

-* library, tests, and assembly
+* library, samples, tests, and (optionally) assembly

-You only need (library) for calling rocWMMA from your code.
+You only need the library include headers for calling rocWMMA from your code.
 The client contains the test samples and benchmark code.

 Below are the project options available to build rocWMMA library with or without clients.